Simplify your stack and build anything. Or everything.

 Custom ID Fields

 All Collections automatically generate their own ID field.
 If needed, you can override this behavior by providing an explicit ID field to your config.
-This will force users to provide a their own ID value when creating a record.
+This field should either be required or have a hook to generate the ID dynamically.

-To define a custom ID field, add a new field with the name property set to id:
+To define a custom ID field, add a top-level field with the name property set to id:

 1